 Once the Gland Follower is properly adjusted, tighten the Locknut to lock the bushing in place.

-1.2 H1-%" and %" orifice, H5 - P.T.F.E. and graphite packing types.
+1.2 H1-3/8" & 5/8" Orifice, H5 - P.T.F.E. & Graphite packing types.

 With the valve in a mid open position, tighten the packing nut.
-If, when re-pressurized, the packing nut should be further tightened to stop stem leakage.
+If, when re-pressurised, the packing nut should be further tightened to stop stem leakage.
 When leakage stops the packing nut should not be tightened any further.

-2 Ball valve maintenance (1/4 turn, soft seat)

-Ball valves are normally sealed for life but valves which remain in one position for long periods of time may be subject to some degree of inoperability due to the loss of effective lubricants in threads, ageing of seats and seals, surface corrosion of moving parts or accumulation of harmful solids.
+2 Ball Valve Maintenance (1/4 turn, soft seat) Ball valves are normally sealed for life but valves which remain in one position for long periods of time may be subject to some degree of inoperability due to the loss of effective lubricants in threads, ageing of seats and seals, surface corrosion of moving parts or accumulation of harmful solids.
 In some applications it may be desirable to schedule periodic partial or full cycle exercising of these valves.
 Additional maintenance should be carried out by Anderson Greenwood.

-H7/H1-2, H7, A-SERIES TYPES
+H7/H1-2, H7, A-Series Types